JZhou3083/SouthernWater_Riverflow_Forcasting/README.md

 </p>

 It is found that the greatest correlation lies on the day 0, which means readings between Broadlands GS and the sum of the other three has a negligible delay.
+I also built a transfer model in attempt to further enhance the approximation using system identification toolbox of MATLAB, whereas the model suffered apparent overfitting due to the shortage of training data so I.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>